scc-digitalhub/docs/user/docs/components/dh_console.md

 - **functions** of various runtimes (see the [Functions and Runtimes](../tasks/functions.md) section for details), as well as their executions (runs) grouped by the corresponding operations (tasks)
 - **workflows** - composite pipelines combining executions of different functions
 - **dataitems** - structured [Data Items](../tasks/data.md) managed by the project
-- **artifacts** - unstructured files related and maanged by the project
+- **artifacts** - unstructured files related to and managed by the project
 - **models** - versioned ML Model artifacts with their metrics and metadata (see [ML Models](../tasks/models.md) section for details)

 When you access the console, you land to the project management page, where you can create or delete projects.